When and how to get tested

-The only reliable way to know if you have COVID-19 is to get tested.
+The only reliable way to know if you have COVID-19 is to get a test.
 Two types of tests are recommended in Australia:

 • Rapid Antigen Tests (RATs) can be purchased from pharmacies, supermarkets or online.
 They can be done anywhere, including at home, with results in 15-20 minutes.